 Home-buying has virtually ground to a halt due to the lockdown – but efforts are already underway to get the market moving again.
 Remote valuation and viewings, and the return of low-deposit mortgages, are among the encouraging signs.
 Article by Nick Green.

 The UK property market is restarting most of its activities, thanks to a relaxation of the lockdown rules.
-For the latest developments, see our article So can I move home now?
-What you need to know.

 When the COVID-19 lockdown began at the end of March, the government effectively put the entire property market on hold, leaving buyers and sellers in limbo.